 - If you are only attending 1-2 quarters of the academic year, your scholarship may be reduced.

-For incoming students admitted after June 1, see below.
+For incoming students admitted after May 1, see Information for Incoming E-23 Students below.

 Please complete both steps.
 Incomplete applications will not be considered for a SOM scholarship.

-- If you have already submitted your FAFSA, you can go back and add parent information at any time on the FAFSA website.
-Parent information must be added to your FAFSA before June 30.
+- If you have already submitted your FAFSA, you can go back and add parent 2021 tax information at any time on the FAFSA website.
+Parent information must be added to your FAFSA before May 31.